 Protecting Local Nature for Future Generations

-Guest Post by Megan Medeiros, Executive Director, Committee for Green Foothills
+Guest post by Megan Medeiros, Committee for Green Foothills - July 25, 2015

 For more than 50 years, thousands of people in San Mateo and Santa Clara counties have supported Committee for Green Foothills.
 They want to protect the immense stretches of rural coast, remaining forests, scenic hillside vistas, farmland, flowing creeks, and open bayland.
 They know we do a good job of protecting these open spaces from irresponsible development and sprawl.
 The face and future of our region is dramatically improved because these people have believed in and supported what we do for many years.